 Jillian + Justin fell in love with wine country & are San Francisco residents.

-Let’s first define a destination wedding; any wedding you and your guests will need (or want) to stay overnight because you are 1-3 hours from your home.
-Therefore, having your wedding in the North Bay, East Bay, or South Bay can technically be a destination wedding, depending on the traffic.
-Still, because it’s not too far from home if you live in the Bay Area, we call it a “local destination wedding.”
-You don’t have to travel to Bermuda, Hawaii, or Europe, or even Las Vegas, to have a destination wedding.
-It’s merely a wedding where you need to get overnight accommodation.
-Think of it as a staycation with your loved ones.
+Let’s first define a destination wedding; any wedding that you and your guests have the choice to stay overnight because you are 1-3 hours from your home.
+So having your wedding in the North Bay, East Bay, or South Bay can technically be a destination wedding, depending on the traffic.

 A local destination wedding near the Bay Area allows your guests to choose to stay overnight or not.

-A local destination wedding allows you to create unforgettable memories with your closest wedding guests.
+A local Bay Area wedding allows you to create unforgettable memories with your closest wedding guests.

-A local destination wedding in or near Sonoma offers you coastal and inland experiences, so you get the best of both worlds.
-Without getting into too much detail, here’s a quick overview of some of our favorite things to do, places to eat, and overnight accommodations.
+A local destination wedding near Sonoma offers you coastal and inland experiences, so you get the best of both worlds.
+Here’s a quick overview of some of our favorite things:

 – Hike at Bodega Head